AEC European Platform for Artistic Research in Music EPARM Conference 2022

 7th April: Start of EPARM 2022

-Proposals must be submitted in Word format using the provided template and should be sent to the AEC office at the following email address: events@aec-music.eu.
+Proposals were submitted in Word format using the provided template and were sent to the AEC office at the following email address: events@aec-music.eu.

-Any submissions that do not follow the guidelines above will not be
+Any submissions that did not follow the guidelines above were not considered